lucavh/pedal-palooza/README.md

 # Pedal Palooza

 This is a hobby project that explores data analysis and visualization using Python and Streamlit.
-The project focuses on analyzing mock data from a sharable bicycle service called OV-Pedal.
+The project focuses on analyzing mock data from a fictional sharable bicycle service called OV-Pedal.
 Please note that the data used in this project is entirely mock and simulated for educational purposes.

 ## Data Generation